Why is the ice melting so fast? – DW – 05/10/2023

 Polar glaciers aren't the only victim of global heating caused largely by burning fossil fuels that emit greenhouse gases.

 The world's mountain glaciers, which number roughly 200,000, are melting much faster than they can accumulate these days.
-Problem is, though they only cover less than 0.5% of the Earth's landmass, these "water towers" provide fresh water to about a quarter of the world's population.
+This poses a major problem because, although they cover less than 0.5% of the Earth's surface, these "water towers" provide fresh water to about a quarter of the world's population.

 Glaciers also feed the rivers that irrigate the crops which hundreds of millions of people across Asia, South America and Europe depend on for their survival.
 So without them, many people will suffer from both thirst and hunger.

-Scientists say that water tower retreat has put almost 2 billion people at risk of water scarcity.
+Scientists say this water tower retreat puts almost 2 billion people at risk of water scarcity.

-South American cities like Santiago in Chile have seen much of their drinking water supply literally dry up as glaciers in the nearby Andes retreat.
+South American cities like Santiago in Chile have had much of their drinking water supply literally dry up as glaciers in the nearby Andes retreat.

 In Greenland, sled dogs run on melting glaciers

-Meanwhile, the European Alps that supply so much fresh water across the region have shrunk by about half since 1900 and will be almost ice free by century's end if nothing more is done to curb warming.
+Meanwhile, the European Alps, which supply so much fresh water across the region, have shrunk by about half since 1900 and will be almost ice-free by century's end if nothing more is done to curb warming.

 Dark ice melting faster than clean ice